mnemnion/zitron/doc/zitron.md

 `%if` directive for general expressions.

 Zitron note: since Lemon is a generator of C code, the documentation for these directives (verbatim above) presume a knowledge of the C preprocessor which Zig authors may or may not possess.
 I want to add explicitly that these directives are _pre-processed_, they can appear anywhere, including weird places like inside [`%include`](#pinclude) code blocks.
-Any which evaluate to false are replaced byte-for-byte with spaces, with newlines intact, and only then is the input file parsed.
+Any such which evaluate to false are replaced byte-for-byte with spaces, with newlines intact, and only then is the input file parsed.

 Due to Zig's insistence that whitespace on both sides of an operator must be all-or-nothing, there is no valid Zig code which starts a line